gbmhunter/blog/content/pcb-design/thermal-design-for-pcbs/index.md

 ## The Thermal Resistance Of A Via

+Thermal vias are a very common way of dissipating heat away from an IC or other component.
+They are normally placed in and around the thermal pad of a component package.
+However, via-in-pads cause solder wicking issue.
+During the soldering process, both gravity and surface tension can push molten solder down the barrel of a via, sucking solder away from the pad.
+This can leave a pad which is under-soldered and a dry joint.
+Unfortunately, you cannot even rely on the solder wicking to completely "plug" a via, which would be advantageous in certain circumstances (it would decrease the thermal resistance of the vias).
+Instead, the via barrel typically only gets partially filled and has "voids" of air.

+There are a few ways to prevent wicking:

+* 0.3mm or smaller via diameter limits the amount of solder wicking that will occur.

+Adding more thermal vias is a case of dimensioning returns, due to the limited spreading of the heat in the horizontal direction.

 For most metals, a thermal conductivity is specified, typically in the SI units `\( W \cdot m^{-1} \cdot K^{-1} \)` (Watts per meter-Kelvin).
 It is typically written as `\( W/mK \)`, but **remember that the `\(m\)` is for meters, not milli-Kelvin**!

 Below are the thermal conductivities for common PCB materials: